Saadia Gaon: Method of translation

 As much as Saadia's Judeo-Arabic translation of the Torah (Tafsīr) has brought relief and succour to Jews living in Arabic-speaking countries, his identification of places, fauna and flora, and the stones of the priestly breastplate, has found him at variance with some scholars.
 Abraham ibn Ezra, in his commentary on the Torah, wrote scathing remarks on Saadia's commentary, saying: "He doesn't have an oral tradition [...] perhaps he has a vision in a dream, while he has already erred with respect to certain places [...]; therefore, we will not rely on his dreams."

 However, Saadia assures his readers elsewhere that when he rendered translations for the twenty-odd unclean fowl mentioned in the Hebrew Bible, (Leviticus 11:13-19; Deuteronomy 14:12-18) his translation was based on an oral tradition received by him.
 Saadia's method of conveying names for the fowls based on what he had received by way of an oral tradition prompted him to add in his defense: "Every detail about them, had one of them merely come unto us [for identification], we would not have been able to identify it for certain, much less recognize their related kinds."

-The question often asked by scholars now is whether Saadia applied this principle in his other translations.
+Scholars now ask whether Saadia applied this principle in his other translations.
 Re'em (ראם), as in Deuteronomy 33:17, improperly translated as "unicorn" in some English translations, is a word that is now used in Modern Hebrew to represent the "oryx".
 However, Saadia understood the same word to mean "rhinoceros" and writes there the Judeo-Arabic word for the creature (אלכרכדאן).
 He interprets the zamer (זָֽמֶר) in Deuteronomy 14:5 as giraffe.